Xinyi Ren

 Background

 Dr. Ren’s research centers on the supply chain-marketing interface and solves real-world problems in the retail operations domain.
-She primarily focuses on examining the impact of omnichannel operations on firms’ financial and operational performance.
+She primarily focuses on the impact of omnichannel operations on firms’ financial and operational performance.
 She has worked closely with several leading North American retailers to collect proprietary datasets and analyze them using big-data analytics.
-Dr. Ren’s research has been published in several leading journals, including Journal of Operations Management, Journal of Business Logistics, and International Journal of Physical Distribution & Logistics Management.
+Dr. Ren’s research has been published in several leading journals, including Production and Operations Management, Journal of Operations Management, and Journal of Business Logistics.

 Dr. Ren teaches core undergraduate and working professional MBA courses in logistics and supply chain management.